shabaz123/smd-proto-board/README.md

 # smd-proto-board

+License: The files in this repository are for non-commercial use only.
+They are free to use for educational use and home use, but are not licensed for sale or for any business or commercial use.

 This repository contains PCB files (also known as Gerber files) for surface mount device (SMD) breakout boards.
 There are individual sets of files for the following SMD types:
 SOIC
 TSSOP